hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 For clarity, this example includes:
 * How a card can reference address books which are exported as separate files in the overall export
-* How a card can reference other cards using 'relatedTo'
+* How a card can reference other cards using `relatedTo`
 * A card can contain arbitrary notes - those are not necessarily exported as separate files even though notes are also an object that can be included as individual files in a PDPArchive export.